mgriebling/ExpressionParser/README.md

 ("56.7{}\\sin(\\frac{\\pi}{2})", 56.7)
 ```

-where the *LaTeX* string gives the following typeset equation:
+where the $\LaTeX$ string gives the following typeset equation
 $56.7{}\sin(\frac{\pi}{2})$

 ## Usage
-In your projects Package.swift file add a dependency like
+In your project's `Package.swift` file add a dependency like

 ```
 dependencies: [